render-oss/terraform-provider-render/docs/data-sources/web_service.md

 - `env_vars` (Attributes Map) Map of environment variable names to their values. (see [below for nested schema](#nestedatt--env_vars))
 - `environment_id` (String) Unique identifier for the environment that the resource belongs to
 - `health_check_path` (String) If you're running a server, enter the path where your server will always return a 200 OK response.
 We use it to monitor your app and for [zero downtime deploys](https://render.com/docs/deploys#zero-downtime-deploys).
+- `ip_allow_list` (Attributes Set) List of IP addresses that are allowed to connect to the Redis instance.
+If no IP addresses are provided, only connections via the private network will be allowed. (see [below for nested schema](#nestedatt--ip_allow_list))
 - `maintenance_mode` (Attributes) Maintenance mode settings (see [below for nested schema](#nestedatt--maintenance_mode))
 - `max_shutdown_delay_seconds` (Number) The maximum amount of time (in seconds) that Render waits for your application process to exit gracefully after sending it a SIGTERM signal before sending a SIGKILL signal.
 - `name` (String) Name of the service